kimimedina/Assignment-0/README.md

 # Assignment-0
-Creating a new repository as asked by Assignment 0
+##Creating and practicing with a new repository
+This is an example